geotrev/undernet/app/docs/modals.md

 #### Styling Classes

-- `modal-overlay`: gives overlay styling for the modal background.
+- `modal-overlay`: adds overlay styling for the modal background.
-- `modal-dialog`: container for the dialog's contents.
+- `modal-dialog`: the container for dialog content.

 Edit much of the styling within `_config.scss`.